Employee Toxicity in Shared Messages

-Sexual harassment, bullying, racial slurs – all of these are examples of toxic behaviors.
+Bullying, racial slurs, sexual harassment at work – are all examples of toxic employee behavior.
 These distracting behaviors make peers feel unsafe, isolated, and harassed.
 And a toxic employee, one whom engages in these activities, is one of the worst things that can infiltrate the workplace.

 A toxicity score measures the level of distracting behaviors that make peers feel unsafe, isolated and/or harassed.

 Toxic employees have a way of spreading their behavior to others around them, similar to a nasty virus; crippling others morale, performance, and productivity.

 While not all employees are toxic, all employees are capable of adopting toxic behaviors and people who are close to a toxic employee are more likely to become toxic themselves.